20320514: A Plot Guide

 The various parties who had gathered to research and protect God soon fell victim to the Archangel's brainwashing campaign.
 It was then that this partnership between think tank, government, and corporation became one singular entity - the religious Order of Malkuth.
 The Koriel think tank remained as the brains behind the operation, but it was now the Archangel who oversaw the entire project from on high.
 In accordance with the Archangel's delusions, the members - now adherents - began wearing prosthetic angel wings and carried on with their delusional task of "protecting" God.
 21

 The Archangel's first attempt to reshape the world in his own image centered around his interest in Tarot cards.
-He initially created a special Tarot deck - one containing cards encoded with fake information about a fictional world born from his own delusions.
+He initially created a special Tarot deck - one containing cards encoded with distorted information detailing his delusional view of the world.
 He then fed these into the artificial Sense Spheres, attempting to alter the stream of data flowing through God.
 22

 Interestingly, this only succeeded in causing Sense Spheres to begin appearing in greater numbers all over the world.
 God, having sensed corruption in its systems, produced ever larger quantities of sensory organs in an attempt to sample uncorrupted data and correct the damage done by the Archangel.
 23 The Archangel realized that as long as God had the ability to detect distortions within itself, he would only be able to gradually distort the world little by little.
 24 All these distortions achieved was to increase the likelihood that ordinary people would go mad after coming into contact with the increasing number of Sense Spheres.
 25

-It was from murders surrounding these mad civilians that the term "Baroque" began to be used amongst the public to describe people overtaken by their delusions.
+It was from murders perpetrated by these mad civilians that the term "Baroque" began to be used amongst the public to describe people overtaken by their delusions.
 26 The number of Baroque cases continued to increase as the Archangel began sending out copies of the Tarantella Melody to recruit new, suggestible members into the Order of Malkuth.
 27 Applicants that did not meet the Archangel's standards were instead made into a part of the neural network formed by the Sense Spheres.
-28 By streaming his thoughts through the network, he was able to take control of these 'failures' to do his bidding.
+28 By streaming their thoughts through the network, he and his underlings were able to take control of these 'failures' to do the Malkuth's bidding.
 29

 The Archangel began to research how to accomplish this while also removing God's ability to correct his alterations.
 They quickly discovered that, just like in humans, God released hormones in response to damage as a way to promote the process of correcting and healing distortions within its system.
 Put simply, ‘pain’.
 An organism experiences pain as a means to identify harmful forces that must be avoided.
 31

-By exploiting the feelings one of his underlings felt for him 32 , and the feelings one of her underlings felt for her 33 , he assembled a small two-person team to extract God's pain-inducing chemicals.
-These two - who would come to be known only as the "Guardian Angel" and "Neck Person" - then stored and cultivated God's pain in a fluid environment.
+By exploiting the feelings one of his underlings had for him, he assembled a small two-person team to extract God's pain-inducing chemicals.
+32 These two - who would come to be known only as the "Guardian Angel" and "Neck Thing" - then stored and cultivated God's pain in a fluid environment.
 This resulted in new organisms, small cherub-like insects: the physical embodiment of God's suffering.
-34 These angelic insects, or "Littles", were then mass produced as ammunition.
-Firing them into a target would cause the capsule to shatter, and as the Littles cannot exist outside of the cultivation fluid in which they were grown, the process would also kill the angelic insect instantly.
-35
+33 These Angelic Insects, or "Littles", were then mass produced as ammunition.
+Firing them into a target would cause the capsule to shatter, and as the Littles cannot exist outside of the cultivation fluid in which they were grown, the process would also kill the Angelic Insect instantly.
+34

 The intense pain constantly experienced by the Littles, however, is transmitted directly through any body it comes into contact with.
-36 This burst of agony would likely appear as a beacon of distortion to the anesthetized God, as all of its ability to feel pain would have just been channeled through the singular target of the bullet.
-As such, this target would be immediately and utterly erased from reality, not even leaving behind an Idea Sephiroth, as part of a corrective effort.
+35 This burst of agony would likely appear as a beacon of distortion to the anesthetized God, as all of its ability to feel pain would have just been channeled through the singular target of the bullet.
+As such, this target would be immediately and utterly erased from reality as part of a corrective effort.
 If God itself was shot with this ammunition, would it not simply erase itself from reality as well?
 This was likely the Archangel's logic, and his reasoning behind cultivating God's pain into ammunition.
 With this sudden burst of suffering, he correctly surmised that he could kill the mad God.
 His mission was now to distort the Creator (and therefore the world) to a point at which he could gain the necessary support from the Malkuth to fire Littles into God - killing it and allowing him to take its place.
-37
+36

 The Koriel Rebellion